Working with HARRISON architects

 We believe design poetics are at least as important as the green materials and techniques we specify.
 We strive to make places that our clients will love.
 We look for ways to connect the places we make with the cycle of the seasons – a perfect analog of sustainability and a direct connection to nature.
 We tune a place to its surroundings by investigating the cultural, aesthetic and spiritual aspects of the site and context.
 We look for the architectural equivalent of the appropriate “ecological niche” for a given project.

 We have excellent relationships with the contractors with whom we work.
 We take pride in designing buildings that take the real-world processes, tolerances and costs of construction into account.
-Many of our consultants, contractors, subcontractors and suppliers are members of the Northwest EcoBuilding Guild and/or share our interest in green architecture.
+Many of our consultants, contractors, subcontractors and suppliers are members of the Northwest EcoBuilding Guild or Passive House Northwest and share our interest in green architecture.

 Our commitment to environmental and social ethics is reflected in our office management as well as our office itself.
 Harrison Architects has qualified as a “Distinguished Business in the Green” through King County’s Green Works program, which recognizes businesses that are leaders in the effort to prevent waste, recycle, and use recycled products.
 The design of our office uses many of the materials and techniques we employ in our projects.
 If we had time we’d get it LEED-certified….